 Metering refers to the process of measuring the light from a scene you wish to photograph, using one of the different metering modes on the camera, to get settings of aperture, shutter speed and ISO (exposure triangle from #3 above.
 You then use these settings suggested by your camera to get the desired exposure in your photograph.
 There are various metering modes available – evaluative, center-weighted and spot.

 A scene like this, which is predominantly white, can fool your camera into capturing the snow as grey in color by using the default, metered exposure settings.
 An exposure compensation of about +2 lets you capture the snow as white.
 Photo by Markus Trienke

 Exposure compensation allows you to incrementally change the exposure around the default settings suggested by the camera after metering the scene.
 Exposure compensation is usually needed when there are excessive bright or dark regions in a scene.
 Dialing in an exposure compensation corrects the exposure according to your requirement.

 5. Camera settings to capture sharp photos

 Unless you want to intentionally capture blur, you are looking to capture the sharpest image possible.
 Image sharpness is affected by various factors and can be improved by: choosing a mid-level aperture(e.g. (f/5.8 to f/8 or f/11), minding the ISO along with a fast enough shutter speed when handholding the camera, achieving the right focus, and keeping the camera steady when shooting.
-The article here discusses all the points in detail.
+Check out our free guide on image sharpness to learn more about it.